andrei-balescu/learning-courses/freecodecamp.org/dotNET Microservices by Julio Casal/readme.md

 - Microservice project don't need to know where NuGet packages are hosted
 - The common code is now maintained in one place
 - The time to build new microservices is significantly reduced

+**NOTE**: Not implementing NuGet packaging for commmon code due to hosting issues.
+Instead, the Playstore.Common project will be referenced by other microservices.